lmfit/asteval/doc/motivation.rst

   * more than 262144 open buffers
   * opening a file with a mode other than ``'r'``, ``'rb'``, or ``'ru'``.

 These checks happen at runtime, not by analyzing the text of the code.
 As with the example above using ``numpy.arange``, very large arrays and lists can be created that might approach memory limits.
-There are countless other "clever ways" to have very long run times that cannot be readily predicted from the text.
+There are countless other "clever ways" to have very long run times that cannot be readily predicted from the text of the code.

+By default, the list of supported functions does include Python's ``open()`` -- in read-only mode -- which will allow disk access to the untrusted user.
+If ``numpy`` is supported, its ``load()`` and ``loadtxt()`` functions will also normally be supported.
+By itself, including these functions does not elevate permissions, and access is restricted to 'read-only mode'.
+Still, the user of the asteval interpreter would be able to read files with the privileges of the calling program.
+In some cases, this may not be desirable, and you may want to remove some of these functions from the symbol table, re-implement them, or ensure that your program cannot access information on disk that should be kept private.

 The exponential example also highlights the issue that there is not a good way to check for a long-running calculation within a single Python process.
 That